anu-rag/slate/source/includes/_group.md

 description | Null | A new description for the group. is_active | false | To mark a group as inactive.

 Only send the parameter which needs to be updated.
-For example, to update the project name only send `name` param and its corresponding new value.
+For example, to update the group name only send `name` param and its corresponding new value.

 The `group_id` is an unique integer identifier for a group.